bitwarden/help/_articles/miscellaneous/change-theme.md

 featured: true
 popular: false
 tags: []
+description: "Learn how to change the theme of you Bitwarden client applications."
 ---

 Bitwarden Browser Extensions, Desktop Apps, and Mobile apps come packed with stylish themes: